bustoutsolutions/siesta/index.md

 }
 ```

-…and use those notifications to populate your UI.
+Use those notifications to populate your UI:

 ```swift
 @IBOutlet weak var nameLabel, colorLabel, errorLabel: UILabel!